venkatchoudharyala/ChatGPT_APP/README.md

 this code is actually developed on kivy framework.

-so, install any builder tools like Buildozer
+so, install any builder tools like Buildozer.

 " buildozer android debug deploy" run this command in the parent directory of the app.